-

 Deterrence and defence

-Deterrence and defence is NATO's most important core task.
+Deterrence and defence are NATO's most important core task.
 NATO upholds the principle that an attack against one or more of its members is considered an attack against all.
 This is the principle of collective defence, enshrined in Article 5 of the North Atlantic Treaty.

 NATO is a defensive alliance: there should be no doubt about its strength and resolve to defend Allied territory, preserve the sovereignty and territorial integrity of all Allies and prevail against any aggressor.
 This is more relevant than ever in the greatly changed security context since the unprovoked Russian war against Ukraine.
 In a climate of strategic competition, NATO will increase its global radius to deter aggression in any form, in line with the 360-degree approach.
 NATO's position of deterrence and defence is based on a measured mix of nuclear and conventional capabilities, complemented by space and cyber capabilities.
 This is proportionate and in line with our international commitments.
 NATO will deploy military and non-military instruments in a considered, coherent and integrated manner to respond to all threats to its security in the manner, time and area of the Alliance's choice.
 The Strategic Concept identifies Russia and terrorism as the two major, distinct threats to the Alliance.
 China's growing assertiveness is described as a "systemic challenge".
 Increasing resilience forms an integral part of this core task.
 By investing in the ability of societies to defend themselves against a wide range of threats - from cyber attacks to chemical, biological, radiological and nuclear incidents (CBRN), terrorism, pandemics and natural disasters - the Allies address vulnerabilities that could otherwise be leveraged or targeted by adversaries.
 Resilience is, therefore, an important aspect of deterrence by denial: deterring an adversary from attacking by convincing him that an attack will not achieve its intended objectives.
 Resilience requires close civil-military cooperation as it affects NATO's ability to carry out its missions and maintain the mobility of troops and equipment.